szerrade-uw/Cropbox.jl/docs/src/tutorials/makingamodel.md

 # Making a Model

-This tutorial will teach you how to create you own Cropbox model from scratch.
+This tutorial will cover the topic of creating a Cropbox model.

 ```@contents
 Pages = ["makingamodel.md"]
+Depth = 5
 ```

 ## [Growing Degree-Day](@id GDD)